 Philanthropy

-How does an unlikely businessman start a company he can feel good about?
-For Kahtoola Owner and Founder, Danny Giovale, it began by doing more than just selling products.
-It began with putting people first
+How does an unlikely businessman start a company with a purpose beyond making products?
+For Kahtoola Owner and Founder, Danny Giovale, it began with a simple idea: putting people first.

-By the time he started designing his first set of hiking crampons, Danny had been on adventures the world over.
-And while the experiences themselves always began as the focus, they often took a backseat to stories about the inspiring people Danny and his friends met along the way.
-For Danny, this was especially true of the Tibetan people and culture.
+By the time he started designing his first set of hiking crampons, Danny had already traveled the world.
+While the adventures were unforgettable, it was the stories of the inspiring people he met along the way — especially the Tibetan people and their culture — that left the deepest impression.

 As his new company began to take shape, Danny decided he wanted to focus on people and the responsibility he felt to give back.
 And he wanted Kahtoola associates to be part of it.

-With that in mind, our Kahtoola for the People (KFP) program was born.
-Starting on day one, whether the company turned a profit or not, we've invested 1% of our revenue in helping empower others and giving them choices.
+With that in mind, Kahtoola for the People (KFP) was born.
+Starting on day one, whether the company turned a profit or not, we invested 1% of our revenue into efforts that empowered others.
+KFP initially focused on preserving indigenous cultures, reflecting Danny’s personal experiences.
+Over time, Kahtoola also supported outdoor communities and environmental responsibility through other initiatives.

 Kahtoola Associates visiting KPP grant recipient Tolani Lake Enterprises, a non-profit dedicated to strengthening food, water and economic security in Navajo Nation.